An interview with Paul Rand

-The interviewer is graphic designer Miggs Burroughs, and it’s great to see that almost 20 years later he still sports the same hairstyle.
+The interviewer is graphic designer Miggs Burroughs, and it’s great to see that a couple of decades later he still sports the same cut.

 “Perception is reality, reality is not reality, it’s only what people think.
 That’s one of the reasons it’s so difficult to be a designer.”, that was such a beautifully put quote by Paul Rand in the last video.